Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 This page describes all ingame logics that are fixed or improved in Phobos without adding anything significant.

-## Bugfixes and miscellanous
+## Bugfixes and miscellaneous

-- Fixed the bug when deploying mindcontrolled vehicle into a building permanently trasferred the control to the house which mindcontrolled it.
+- Fixed the bug when deploying mindcontrolled vehicle into a building permanently transferred the control to the house which mindcontrolled it.
 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
 - Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.
 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
-- `TurretOffset` tag for voxel turreted technos now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.
+- `TurretOffset` tag for voxel turreted TechnoTypes now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.
 - `InfiniteMindControl` with `Damage=1` can now control more than 1 unit.
 - Aircraft with `Fighter` set to false or those using strafing pattern (weapon projectile `ROT` is below 2) now take weapon's `Burst` into accord for all shots instead of just the first one.
 - `EMEffect` used for random AnimList pick is now replaced by a new tag `AnimList.PickRandom` with no side effect.
 (EMEffect=yes on AA inviso projectile deals no damage to units in movement)